AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_rn.md

 - No (`ChatGroupOptions#inviteNeedConfirm` is set to `false`).
 After creating a chat group and sending group invitations, an invitee is added to the chat group regardless of their `autoAcceptGroupInvitation` setting.
 The invitee receives the `ChatGroupEventListener#onAutoAcceptInvitation` callback, the chat group owner receives the `ChatGroupEventListener#onInvitationAccepted` and `ChatGroupEventListener#onMemberJoined` callbacks, and the other chat group members receive the `ChatGroupEventListener#onMemberJoined` callback.

-Users can call `createGroup` to create a chat group and set the chat group attributes such as the chat group name, description, and the maximum number of members, and the reason to create the group by specifying `ChatGroupOptions`.
+Users can call `createGroup` to create a chat group and set the chat group attributes such as the chat group name, description, maximum number of members, and reason for creating the group, by specifying `ChatGroupOptions`.

 The following code sample shows how to create a chat group: